- Written by Christian Simmons

 - This page features 2 Cited Research Articles

 There’s a common misconception that, as you age, life becomes less exciting.
 Maybe you can’t walk long distances or need to use a cane or a wheelchair to get around.
 But even with limited mobility, you shouldn’t be discouraged from enjoying your golden years post-retirement.
+In addition, creating a retirement bucket list can provide you with a tangible set of goals and exciting experiences to strive for, ensuring that this period of your life is rich with adventure, fulfillment and joy.

 While it might require some planning, there is no shortage of great vacation ideas for seniors with limited mobility.
 Whether you want to ferry through the refreshing mist of Niagara Falls, catch an amazing city skyline atop Seattle’s Space Needle or decompress aboard a Caribbean cruise ship, our guide will help you find the perfect accessible vacation for you.